 Note!
 This should be done when the exam is still anonymous.
 If you have removed the anonymization, click on the button Anonymize exam... to make it anonymous again, and then download the spreadsheet.

 When the spreadsheet has been downloaded, information regarding both the students' names and the students' anonymous codes will be shown in the name column (column A).

 To download the grades spreadsheet:

 - Go to an exam that is either ungraded, graded or published.

 - Seek for the anonymous exam by either name, exam ID or group.

 - Click on the exam to get to the grading overview.

-In the Excel-file that is downloaded when the test is anonymous, the information about the students' anonymous codes can be found in column A. Note that column A may need to be widened in order for the anonymous number to appear (See figure 2).
+In the Excel file that is downloaded when the test is anonymous, the information about the students' anonymous codes can be found in column A.

-An administrator can remove anonymization from an exam for teachers.
-This is done by searching for a teacher's anonymous exam.
-Once you have found the correct exam, click on it and you will be taken to the grades overview.
-Click on Remove anonymization... (see figure 3).
-A dialogue box will then appear, click Remove anonymization to display students' names, or click Cancel to keep the exam anonymous.
+Only administrators can remove anonymizations on exams that are not graded in Digiexam for teachers, but teachers can also anonymize their own exams when they have been graded and have been moved to the Graded tab.
+Once you have found the correct exam, click on it, and you will be taken to the grades overview.
+Click on Remove anonymization... (figure 3).
+A dialogue box will then appear, click Remove anonymization to display students' names or click Cancel to keep the exam anonymous.

 Once the exam anonymization has been removed, the students' names and student codes will appear rather than the anonymous codes.
-It is possible to anonymize the exam again by clicking on Anonymize exam... (see figure 4).
+It is possible to anonymize the exam again by clicking on Anonymize exam... (figure 4).